traefik/traefik/docs/content/routing/entrypoints.md

 ??? info "HTTP/3 uses UDP+TLS"

-    As HTTP/3 uses UDP,
-    you can't have a TCP entryPoint with HTTP/3 on the same port as a UDP entryPoint.
+    As HTTP/3 actually uses UDP, when traefik is configured with a TCP entryPoint on port N with HTTP/3 enabled, the underlying HTTP/3 server that is started automatically listens on UDP port N too.
+As a consequence, it means port N cannot be used by another UDP entryPoint.
     Since HTTP/3 requires the use of TLS, only routers with TLS enabled will be usable with HTTP/3.